-In recent years the Committee has become increasingly focused on expanding the number of executives in the LTIP Program to be more inclusive, recognize the contributions of a larger group of executives, and as a retention tool for high performing employees in connection with succession planning for our NEOs.
-The 2019 LTIP Program has 21 participants compared to the 2016-2018 LTIP Program that had only 11 participants.
-We will continue to evaluate the LTIP Program every year to maximize long-term value creation for our stakeholders.
+In recent years the Committee has become increasingly focused on expanding the number of executives in the long-term incentive program to be more inclusive, recognize the contributions of a larger group of executives, and as a retention tool for high performing employees in connection with succession planning for our NEOs.
+The 2020 LTI Program has 26 participants compared to the 2016-2018 LTIP that had only 14 participants.
+We will continue to evaluate the long-term incentive program every year to maximize long-term value creation for our stakeholders.